sireum/v3/readme.md

 Once installed, simply open Sireum v3 in IntelliJ by pointing it to your local Sireum v3 git repository (see [IntelliJ's doc](https://www.jetbrains.com/idea/help/getting-started-with-sbt.html#import_project)).
-Anytime that you are asked for a JDK, point it to `sireum-v3/platform/java`.
+Anytime that you are asked for a JDK, point it to `sireum-v3/platform/java` (note: you need to run Sireum at least once).

 **Note:** You can opt to use the Zulu JDK that Sireum uses to run IntelliJ instead of IntelliJ's custom JDK.
 To do so, exit IntelliJ (if it is running), then, for OS X: